megzjudge/genetics/README.md

-# Personal Genomics — Megan Judge
+# Personal Genomics

-This is a personal website that turns one person's whole-genome sequencing results into something readable: a set of pages, organised by gene and by topic (like "Folate Metabolism" or "ADHD"), that explain what the science currently says about specific spots in her DNA — backed by primary research papers, not a generic "23andMe-style" report.
+This is a personal website that turns one person's whole-genome sequencing results into something readable: a set of pages, organised by gene and by topic (like "Folate Metabolism" or "ADHD"), that explain what the science currently says about specific spots in one's DNA — backed by research papers.

 This README explains what the project is, how it's put together, and what every folder and file does — written for someone who has never built a